CIBC-Internal/python/Doc/library/contextlib.rst

 More sophisticated context managers may be "reentrant".
-These context managers can not only be used in multiple :keyword:`with` statements, but may also be used *inside* a :keyword:`with` statement that is already using the same context manager.
+These context managers can not only be used in multiple :keyword:`with` statements, but may also be used *inside* a :keyword:`!with` statement that is already using the same context manager.

 :class:`threading.RLock` is an example of a reentrant context manager, as are